 The company offers 840+ servers in 350+ locations across 190+ countries, many more than the bulk of the competition.

 Load balancing allows HideMyAss to recommend the server with the minimum load in any location, helping to keep your speeds high.

 - Want to try HideMyAss?
 Check out the website here

-There's no free plan or trial, and even the discounted starter prices are a little high: £6.99 ($9, AU$12) per month, £4.99 ($6.50, AU$9) per month paid every 6 months, or £47.88 ($62, AU$84) per year (there's no Bitcoin option).
+There's no free plan or trial, but the regular prices are fairly typical for a premium VPN: £7.99 ($10) per single month, £5.99 ($7.50) per month paid every 6 months, or £4.99 ($6) per month on the annual plan.

 HideMyAss has more terms, conditions and policies pages than just about any other VPN provider, but if you take the time to read them you'll find some interesting details.

 When you register for an account, the company collects your original IP address and stores this for up to two years after you've closed your account.
 Other VPNs typically keep your email address only, and a few don't even do that.

 Some payment details are also held for two years, and communications with support are stored for up to six months.
 Live chat details, again including your IP address, are held for months by another company entirely.